ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

       <figcaption>Mapping the ni_employee claim to a workspace.</figcaption>
     </figure>

-If the claim value is a scalar, then it must exactly match the value specified in the role mapping for the mapping to apply to the user.
+If the claim value is a scalar, then it must exactly match the value specified in the role mapping.
 If the claim value is an array, then one of the array elements must exactly match the value specified in the role mappings.

-If the claim value contains quotes the quotes must be escaped.
+If the claim value contains quotes the quotes must be escaped with \\.

 !!! note "Example claim containing quotes"